top of page

 Agile

 I've never liked a sluggish kite.
-It was the same with the Maverick and it is the same with my foilkite.
+It was the same with my LEI-kites and it is the same with my foilkite.
 The Falcon is very agile for a foil kite and in no way limits me on the foil.
 It invites you to try new tricks all the time.
 I really enjoy its high flying speed and in combination with its agility it allows you to get extra performance out of the kite.
 The brake allows various adjustment options so that the Falcon can be adapted to your own riding style.
+A new feature of the Falcon-III is the significantly better acceleration, which is immediately noticeable.

 FEATURES

-The primary goal when developing the Falcon was to get a kite that is as uncomplicated as possible with the highest possible performance and easy handling.
+The primary goal when developing the Falcon-III was to get a kite that is as uncomplicated as possible with the highest possible performance and easy handling.

 Shape

-The Falcon is an intermediate foil kite with an average aspect ratio of 5.25 for the 9m, 11m and 13m, and 5 for the 7m.
-On one hand this means good performance that can be easily accessed at any time.
-On the other hand the quite high number of cells with 39 at the 11m and 13m and 35 at the 7m and 9m ensure a clean profile and corresponding performance.
+The Falcon is an intermediate foil kite with an average aspect ratio of 5.6 at 13m size.
+It is slightly higher than the two previous models.
+On one hand this means slightly higher performance, which is easy to access at all times.
+On the other hand the relatively high number of cells (39) ensures a clean profile and also has a positive effect on the performance of the new Falcon.
 Those who switch from a tube kite to a foil kite have no problems, or even long periods of getting used to it.
 This shape with enough area at the wing tips ensures that the kite turns very agile, but also that the wingtips always stay open and no flaps occur.

 Load Bearing